Food Safety Course FAQ’s

 Who is the Australian Institute of Accreditation?

 What a great question!
 The Australian Institute of Accreditation is an education technology company dedicated to providing innovative accredited Vocational Education and Training (VET) solutions, especially regarding the delivery of online Food Safety training.
 We are also a nationally registered training organisation (RTO), ID # 45009.
-We have worked closely with major national retail fast food businesses for the past ten years and bring a wide range of industry experience to the development of our exceptional food safety courses.
+We have worked closely with major national retail fast food businesses and bring a wide range of industry experience to the development of our exceptional food safety courses.

 We combine our knowledge of producing powerful software solutions with a deep understanding of how people learn to develop industry leading online food safety programs.
 We partner with Registered Training Organisations (RTOs) to provide national accreditation for the courses that we deliver.